 It’s best to keep your instrument stored in its case or bag whilst not in use, out of the way of foot traffic, and definitely not in the sun or damp.
-Never leave your instrument in the car for extended periods, as the increased heat can have dire consequences.
+Never leave your instrument in the car, as the increased heat can have dire consequences.

 When packing away your instrument:

 - Dust off rosin